nixworks/public/README.md

 ##### Syrian Civil War
 ### [Ahead of an expected ground offensive, Syrian Air Force strikes on rebel-held eastern Ghouta, near Damascus, kill at least 44 people, according to the Syrian Observatory for Human Rights. ](/news/2018/02/19/ahead-of-an-expected-ground-offensive-syrian-air-force-strikes-on-rebel-held-eastern-ghouta-near-damascus-kill-at-least-44-people-accord.md)
-_Context: Syrian Observatory for Human Rights, Syrian Civil War, Syrian Air Force, Ghouta, Damascus_
+_Context: Damascus, Ghouta, Syrian Observatory for Human Rights, Syrian Civil War, Syrian Air Force_

 ##### 2018 Oaxaca earthquake
 ### [Three days after the previous, stronger earthquake, a 5.9-magnitude possible aftershock strikes again near the coast of Oaxaca and is widely felt across Southern and Central Mexico.
 No victims are reported so far. ](/news/2018/02/19/three-days-after-the-previous-stronger-earthquake-a-5-9-magnitude-possible-aftershock-strikes-again-near-the-coast-of-oaxaca-and-is-widely.md)